 Dr. Anderson is a full professor in the School of Media Arts & Design.
 He is interested in web development, multimedia storytelling, videography and study abroad, not necessarily in that order.
 His websites have won the top awards from both the Association for Education in Journalism & Mass Communication - AEJMC (Best of the Web Competition) and the Broadcast Education Association - BEA (Best of Festival).

 Over the past several years, Dr. Anderson has developed applications utilizing web standards, CSS, video streaming and database-driven web sites using the PHP scripting language and MySQL relational database.
 He has developed sites from content management systems using WordPress, Drupal and Joomla!
 In SMAD, he has primarily taught the two advanced interactive classes, SMAD 404 (Advanced Interactive Media) and SMAD 408 (Converged Media Lab).
 Most recently, he has been making apps for the Apple App Store using the Adobe Digital Publishing Suite.

-Dr. Anderson has also taught videography and video journalism classes, most recently in Italy as part of a study abroad program through ieiMedia in 2011, 2012 and 2013.
+Dr. Anderson has also taught videography and video journalism classes, most recently in Italy as part of a study abroad program through ieiMedia in 2011, 2012, 2013 and 2014.
 During those trips, students produced multimedia stories on people and issues in the town of Urbino -- a Renaissance hill town and the capital of the Marche region of central Italy.
-He created the 2011 website (which won an Eppy Award as the Best College/University Journalistic or Documentary Report), 2012 website and the 2013 website for the presentation of student work.
-Anderson also serves as the Director of Video Programs for ieiMedia and will return to Urbino with students in the summer of 2014.
+He created the 2011 website (which won an Eppy Award as the Best College/University Journalistic or Documentary Report), 2012 website, 2013 website and the 2014 website for the presentation of student work.
+Anderson also serves as the Director of the Urbino Program for ieiMedia and will return to Urbino with students in the summer of 2015.
 In the fall of 2009, Anderson was the faculty member-in-residence for the JMU London Program.

 Dr. Anderson is an author of a textbook entitled Exploring Electronic Media: Chronicles & Challenges from Blackwell Publishing in which he chronicles the historical development of electronic media technology and examines the current state of both traditional (radio, television, cable) and new media technologies & applications.